vbauchart/kata-idempotence-infra/README.md

 Run it multiple times.
 Problem solved.
 That's the idempotence you often want in practice.

 Ok.
-So far we had to run again and check manually with 'ls' that the folder was as we expected.
-How to test automatically without 'ls' each time?
+So far we had to run again and check manually with `ls` that the folder was as we expected.
+How to test automatically without `ls` each time?

-One way is to use a unit test framework like 'bats'.
+One way is to use a unit test framework like `bats`.
 Or simply using bash scripts.

+### Test-driven scripts

-Package the script into its own file 'test_idempotent_script' and execute Bats unit test:
+Package the script into its own file `test_idempotent_script`) and execute it as a unit test with Bats:

 ```sh
 bats tests/test_idempotent_script